lbenicio/lbenicio.blog/content/articles/2021-07-19-unraveling-the-mysteries-of-golang-understanding-how-golang-projects-are-built-and-how-they-work.md

 ## Building Golang Projects

 To build a Golang project, you need to have the Go programming language installed on your system.
-Once you have installed Go, you can create a new project by creating a new directory, navigating to it in your terminal, and running the command go mod init <module-name>.
+Once you have installed Go, you can create a new project by creating a new directory, navigating to it in your terminal, and running the command go mod init module-name.
 This will create a new module, which is a collection of Go packages that can be versioned and managed using Go modules.

 Once you have created a new module, you can start creating Go files inside it.
 A Go file is a text file that contains Go code.
 Each file should have a package statement at the top, which declares which package the file belongs to.
 The main package is a special package that is used for executable programs.
 To build an executable program, you need to have a file named main.go inside your main package.
 This file should contain a main function, which is the entry point of your program.